-We want to plan an incremental backup on Oracle 9i with RMAN.
-How can I detemine the levels of incremental backups?
-In other words, when do I use level 2 or 3 or 4 or 000 or 9?
+We want to plan incremental backups on Oracle 9i with RMAN.
+How do I detemine what levels of incremental backups to use?

 Once you have a level 0 backup, you can take an incremental backup.
 The incremental level can be any integer from 0 to 4.
 Most Oracle DBAs only use 0 to 2.
 If you take a level 2 incremental backup, it will back up any changes since the most recent level 2, 1 or 0 backup.
 A level 1 incremental backup will back up only those changes since the most recent level 1 or 0 backup.